Hog farming industry dominates the sector in terms of number of establishments

-Response rate for Agriculture, Forestry and Fishing Sector for establishments with TE of 20 and over was 76.9 percent (648 out of 843 establishments).
+Response rate for all Agriculture, Forestry and Fishing sector was 95.1 percent (1,014 out of 1,066 establishments).
 This included receipts of "good" questionnaires, partially accomplished questionnaires, reports of closed, moved out or out of scope establishments.

-Reports of the remaining non-reporting establishments were imputed based on established imputation methods and from other available administrative data sources.
-However, reports of establishments which were found to be duplicates and out of business in 2014, were not imputed.
+Reports of the remaining non-reporting establishments were imputed based on established imputation methods and from other available administrative data sources and financial statements from Securities and Exchange Commission (SEC).
+However, reports of establishments which were found to be duplicates and out of business in 2015, were not imputed.

 Salaries and wages are payments in cash or in kind to all employees, prior to deductions for employee’s contributions to SSS/GSIS, withholding tax, etc. Included are total basic pay, overtime pay and other benefits.

 Value of output represents the sum of the receipts from products and by-products sold, agricultural/forestry/fishery services rendered, industrial services, and goods sold in the same condition as purchased less the cost of goods sold; and value of fixed assets produced on own account and change in inventories of finished products and work-in-progress.